The Montessori Census speaks

 But we look at it a little differently.
 “Aller anfang ist schwer” is a German proverb typically translated as “Everything is difficult in the beginning.”
 And at the beginning is where we are, and the task before us is monumental.
 But schwer can also be read as “heavy”, “weighty”, “serious”, or “important”, and this resonates with Montessori’s important work with young children.
 Our work supporting healthy development in young people is so important for their lifelong trajectory—that’s why we insist so strongly on including the “three” in “three to six”.
 Or including the family in “birth to three,” if we can get there.
 When we work with the youngest children, we work at the maximum point of leverage, which is where you need to be if your strength is small and you want the greatest reach.

-Another proverb, attributed by the internet to Confucius but most likely drawn from the work of another Chinese figure, Guan Zhong, reminds us: plan for 1 year, plant —ten years, plant trees—100 years, teach children.
+Another proverb, attributed by the internet to Confucius but most likely drawn from the work of another Chinese figure, Guan Zhong, reminds us: plan for 1 year, plant rice—ten years, plant trees—100 years, teach children.
 We’re on the 100 year plan.